Community Addictions Worker

 - Demonstrated ability to maintain current and accurate confidential records of client files.

-- Demonstrates skill and knowledge related to Motivational Interviewing techniques and coaching skills.
+- Demonstrates skill and knowledge related to Motivational Interviewing techniques/coaching skills.

 - Works collaboratively with a multi-disciplinary team within the organization.

-- Participates on committees, teams or work groups at the local and provincial level as requested by supervisor.
+- Participates on committees, teams or work groups at the local and provincial level as requested by the Supervisor and/or Director.